Haute-Savoie: Transport

+The region has only one main airport, Chambéry Airport.
+However, the airport only provides direct routes to the United Kingdom.
+Residents in the region normally uses Lyon–Saint-Exupéry Airport and Geneva Airport as both provide more domestic and international destinations.

 Saint-Gervais is the only railroad station directly serving a ski resort.
 The main rail line serves Annecy-Annemasse-Geneva.
 The Annecy railway station has TGV (high speed trains) departures and arrivals to and from Paris via the high-speed line from Lyon Part-Dieu.
+Intercity Public transport is run by Lihsa.